Cloudflare Is Liable For Pirate Sites and Has No Safe Harbor, Publisher Says - Slashdot

 Well... perhaps he can... but if he does we now live in a tin pot dictatorship.
 And that's kind of a big deal.

+So, why did you fight so hard to hide it from us again?

+Because the evidence to refute it is also classified and Trump won't allow that to be released.
+Declassifying one side of the argument is cheating.

 A few simple facts.
 Which do you dispute?
-(Score:2)
+(Score:1)

 The memo says a few interesting things: